3. Sequential and other types in Python#

 ## 'one'

-gives the object at that index.
+It gave the object at that index.
+Moreover:

 x[0:1] # subsetting (indexing with a slice)